apache/aurora/docs/reference/task-lifecycle.md

 ### Making Room for Maintenance: DRAINING

-Cluster operators can set slave into maintenance mode.
-This will transition all `Task` running on this slave into `DRAINING` and eventually to `KILLED`.
+Cluster operators can set agent into maintenance mode.
+This will transition all `Task` running on this agent into `DRAINING` and eventually to `KILLED`.
-Drained `Task`s will be restarted on other slaves for which no maintenance has been announced yet.
+Drained `Task`s will be restarted on other agents for which no maintenance has been announced yet.